JRRS1982/fizzbuzz/Javascript/README.md

 ## Motivation

 This project was made to develop my coding skills in Jvascript and Jasmine, both of which are languages which I had not worked with before the start of this week.
 I am completing this project following a strict TDD process, and trying to follow best practice to hone my development skills.

 ### Build status

 As far as I am concerned this project is complete.
-I may return to it in the future to redo the exercise, for further practice but have managed to complete the project and followed a very strict TDD process with Jasmine in the process, keeping detailed commit messages.
+Currently I created functions for various arguments, although I recognise that this could be reduced in size I am happy as the features work and it can be easily updated.

 ### Screenshots